 Bathurst Regional Council reserves the right, in its absolute discretion, to;

-- Change or vary the rout of any of the Ride Options without notice;
+- Change or vary the route of any of the Ride Options without notice;

 Private Support Vehicles